Lolly Bomb: History

 The release of the music video was 8 December 2017 on the group's official YouTube channel.
 The video was directed by Ilya Prusikin and Aline Pyazok.

 The clip is set in North Korea, where Kim Jong-Un falls in love with a nuclear missile.
-Kim and the missile go on dates and make love.
+Kim and the missile go on dates where they eat ice cream, go shopping, get matching tattoos, and make love.
 Just as Kim proposes, army men take the missile away from him and launch it into the sky.
-Kim is very upset about this, but as the video ends, he encounters another rocket and falls in love again.
+Kim is very upset about this, but as the video ends, he encounters another bomb and falls in love again.

 The group searched for an actor for the role of Kim Jong-Un for a long time.
 They looked at Russian actors, then Kazakh actors.
 In the end, they found an Australian actor of Hong Kong origin, Howard X, to play Kim in the video.